WORKING PAPER

 Summary

-Stand Out in Healthcare Using Jobs to Be Done provides a practical roadmap for healthcare innovators to uncover, prioritize, and act on what truly drives patient and provider decisions.
+Stand Out in Healthcare Using Jobs to be Done provides a practical roadmap for healthcare innovators to uncover, prioritize, and act on what truly drives patient and provider decisions.
 Building on New Markets Advisors’ Jobs Atlas framework, it shows how to move beyond surface-level insights to design products, services, and care models that align with functional and emotional needs.
-Through a detailed case study and actionable guidance, the paper demonstrates how Jobs to Be Done enables healthcare organizations to innovate with empathy, reduce adoption risks, and deliver offerings that resonate deeply in complex multi-stakeholder ecosystems.
+Through a detailed case study and actionable guidance, the paper demonstrates how Jobs to be Done enables healthcare organizations to innovate with empathy, reduce adoption risks, and deliver offerings that resonate deeply in complex multi-stakeholder ecosystems.

 Why Leveraging Jobs to Be Done Transforms Healthcare

 Healthcare organizations often innovate from the inside out—guided by product capabilities rather than patient realities.
-Jobs to Be Done (JTBD) flips this dynamic by focusing on what patients, clinicians, and payers are actually trying to achieve.
+Jobs to be Done (JTBD) flips this dynamic by focusing on what patients, clinicians, and payers are actually trying to achieve.
 It reveals the real motivations and emotional drivers behind decisions, ensuring innovations deliver meaningful impact.
-By viewing healthcare through customers’ “jobs,” providers can design solutions that align with patient outcomes, operational goals, and regulatory constraints—reducing risk and increasing adoption across complex, multi-stakeholder systems.
+By viewing healthcare through customers’ Jobs, providers can design solutions that align with patient outcomes, operational goals, and regulatory constraints—reducing risk and increasing adoption across complex, multi-stakeholder systems.

 JTBD helps healthcare innovators:

-• Uncover unmet needs hidden behind clinical and functional goals.
+• Uncover unmet needs hidden behind clinical and functional goals

-• Move from company-centric to patient- and provider-centered innovation.
+• Move from company-centric to patient- and provider-centered innovation

-• Design offerings aligned with real-world usage and behavior.
+• Design offerings aligned with real-world usage and behavior

-• Create growth strategies rooted in outcomes, not assumptions.
+• Create growth strategies rooted in outcomes, not assumptions

 01